This page provides important information for users of the Ice binary distributions on Windows platforms.

 Information for PHP Developers

 The MSI distribution includes all the components required to develop Ice for PHP applications on Windows, including PHP and Slice source files, the slice2php compiler and the Ice for PHP extension.
-The MSI installer detects the PHP installations on your computer and allows you to select where to install the Ice for PHP extension:
+The MSI installer detects the PHP installations on your computer and install the Ice for PHP extension for the supported PHP versons:

-For each PHP version you select, the installer copies the Ice for PHP extension to the
+For each PHP version, the installer copies the Ice for PHP extension to the

 extensions folder and updates the